senzanome75/senzanome75/README.md

 - 👋 Hi, I’m @senzanome75
 - 👀 I’m interested in Technical SEO
-- 🌱 I’m currently learning SEO, Java, Data Analysis
+- 🌱 I’m currently learning SEO, Web Data Analysis, OSINT, WEBINT, SOCMINT

 <!---
 senzanome75/senzanome75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.